Maks4u/drones/README.md

 2. Run MongoDB

+3. Create database named `DroneDB` or set your name and change spring.data.mongodb.database=`YOUR_DATABASE_NAME` in [application.properties](src/main/resources/application.properties)

-3. Run project locally.
+4. Run project locally.
 Verify everything works well.

-4. You can change data in [DataInjector.class](src/main/java/application/data/TestData.java) to get exact location of your artifact in earth surface and set different waypoints.
+5. You can change data in [DataInjector.class](src/main/java/application/data/DataInjector.java) to get exact location of your artifact in earth surface and set different waypoints.

 WARNING 🔴 it may give you uncorrected latitude and longitude if you pass invalid value!!!
 Please set the value from Google Maps to check it.